 BCPS serves students from infants through adults.
-In addition to the various educational programs offered to kindergarten through 12th grade students, prekindergarten services include programs for babies of teen parents who are progressing toward achieving high school diplomas, programs for special education infants and toddlers below the age of three, programs for three and four-year-old disabled students, and programs for eligible low income, at-risk students.
-Additionally, a Voluntary Pre-Kindergarten (VPK) program is offered for four-year-old students to give them an accelerated beginning to their education.
+In addition to the various educational programs offered to 12th through kindergarten grade students, pre-kindergarten services include programs for babies of teen parents who are progressing toward achieving high school diplomas, programs for special education infants and toddlers below the age of three, programs for three and four-year-old disabled students, and programs for eligible low income, at-risk students.
+Additionally, Voluntary а Pre-Kindergarten (VPK) program is offered for four-year-old students to give them an accelerated beginning to their education.